 The bird collection consists of approximately 67,000 study skins, 9,000 skeletons, and 36,000 clutches of eggs.
+We also maintain a small tissue collection containing samples from eastern North American taxa.
+The collection, worldwide in scope, has especially strong collections of Philippine and Central and South American birds.
 The holdings represent about 4,000 bird species.
 About 140 taxa are in the type collection.
-The skeleton collection was 18th in the world in 1986 (Wood & Schnell 1986), and the egg collection is second largest in North America (Kiff & Hough 1985).
-All skeletal data are entered into a computer database, as are all of the study skins.
-The egg collection data is not in a database.
-The collection, worldwide in scope, has especially strong collections of Philippine and Central and South American birds.
 Extinct species are also represented.
 Formation of the collection began when the Museum was founded in 1957.
 Among the collections that can be found here are those of George Miksch Sutton, Allan R. Phillips, Olin S. Pettingill, T.D.
 Burleigh, D.S.
-Rabor, and M. Hachisuka - D.S.
-Ripley.
+Rabor, M. Hachisuka - D.S.
+Ripley, Vivien Hewitt, and Sibley’s Yale-Peabody Expedition.
+We also maintain an archive that contains field notes and other documentation from some of these collectors.

 Jean Woods, Ph.D.